DoSOCSv2/DoSOCSv2/README.md

 License and Copyright
 ---------------------

 Copyright © 2015 University of Nebraska at Omaha
-Copyright © 2015 dosocs2 contributors

 dosocs2 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software